Sidewood’s commitment to the

 – CHEMICAL SELECTION: Continually changing products and using softer products that have minimal / no effect on the environment

-– IRRIGATION PRACTICES: Implementing different practices with timings and monitoring etc.
+– IRRIGATION PRACTICES: Implementing different practices in timings and monitoring etc.

 – CANOPY MANAGEMENT: Mulching prunings back into the vineyard after pruning.